Blockchain-Powered-eSIM/eSIM-Wallet/README.md

 Verify that `ANDROID_HOME` has been set by running `echo $ANDROID_HOME` and the appropriate directories have been added to your path by running `echo $PATH`.

-> Please make sure you use the correct Android SDK path.
-You can find the actual location of the SDK in the Android Studio "Settings" dialog, under Languages & Frameworks → Android SDK.
+> Please make sure that the correct Android SDK path is set.
+To find the actual location of the SDK in the Android Studio click on "Settings" dialog, under Languages & Frameworks → Android SDK.

 ### Clone the project